cfsengineering/CEASIOMpy/installation/INSTALLATION.md

 source ~/.bashrc
 ```

-When it is done, you can test the installation, by openning a new terminal and try to run the following commands one by one:
+When it is done, you can test the installation, by opening a new terminal and try to run the following commands one by one:

 ```bash
 conda activate ceasiompy